Doing an internship because you have to is hardly the right motivation.

 Spiegel Sohmer offers a number of advantages seldom seen in other Montreal firms.
 Here are a few:

 Being a lawyer involves presenting one’s opinion and then defending it.
-That’s why we look for interns who know how to make and justify a decision.
+That’s why we look for law students who know how to make and justify a decision.
 In return, we listen to your ideas and weigh them on their merits, no matter your age or number of years of experience.
-Here is what we think makes a great intern:
+Here is what we think makes a great articling student:

 Don’t overdo it, but don’t underdo it either.
 Your CV should present your accomplishments without becoming an epic novel.
 Your letter must be written in a clear, concise style.
 We receive many CVs every year, so do your best to highlight those aspects of your profile that will get our attention.
 We are looking for signs of personal initiative, open-mindedness, thirst for adventure and ability to handle stress.